openhwgroup/programs/program/Project Descriptions and Plans/SDK/sdk-project-concept.md

 ## Summary of project

-This project aims to create and maintain a production quality SDK as part of the CORE-V Development Kit.
+This project aims to create and maintain a production quality SDK as part of the CORE-V Development
+Kit.
+[Wikipedia](https://en.wikipedia.org/wiki/Software_development_kit) provides a good description of a SDK

+This Concept Proposal focuses on the first version of a SDK for the CORE-V MCU development kit project based on the CV32E40P core.
+Work to support other platforms in the future will be the subject of separate proposals.

 The key objectives are:

-- the SDK must be a positive "out-of-the-box" experience for end users;
+- the SDK must be a positive ["out-of-the-box"](https://en.wikipedia.org/wiki/Out_of_the_box_%28feature%29) experience for end users;
 - The SDK must include example programs that can run immediately and then be modified to act as starting points for user code;
 - the SDK must support both bare metal and FreeRTOS based development; and
 - the SDK must support use of Symbiflow hardware design tools to support the on-board programmable FPGA.

-The SDK is a sub-project of the overall Development Kit project, which will be responsible for delivery of the complete product, including the SoC, the physical development board, its manufacture, marketing and distribution.
+The SDK is a deliverable into the overall Development Kit project, which will be responsible for delivery of the complete product, including the SoC, the physical development board (which may include a prototype for early testing purposes), its manufacture, marketing and distribution.

 This Concept Proposal addresses version 1 of the SDK only.
 It will not include the Hardware Abstraction Layer (HAL), since this component, which will in turn require changes to the compiler tool chain, FreeRTOS kernel and FreeRTOS drivers, will not be ready in time.
 We shall include the standard upstream GNU compiler tool chain, since the CORE-V specific GNU compiler tool chain is unlikely to be complete in time.
 There is no proposal to support the Clang/LLVM compiler tool chain.